zowe/zac/README.md

 All members of the Zowe community are welcome to participate in meetings and discussion on the Zowe project.
 For matters requiring a vote of the ZLC ( such as approving a new sub-project or approving a Zowe release ), the following individuals are considered voting members of the ZLC:

+1 Year Term ending February 26th 2021:

-- Matt Hogstrom, Chairperson
+- Bruce Armstrong, Interim Chairperson
+- Sujay Solomon
+- Peter Fandel

+2 Year Term ending February 26th 2022:

 - Mark Ackert
-- Jean-Philippe Linardon
 - Sean Grady
-- Bruce Armstrong
+- Joe Winchester

+Former ZLC Voting members

 - Jean-Louis Vignaud
+- Matt Hogstrom
+- Jean-Philippe Linardon

 Terms and election process is defined in the [project structure](process/structure.md) guidelines.